duquediazn/typescript/README.md

 ```ts
 greetings = 6;
 ```
-We get _Type 'number' is not assignable to type 'string'_ in VS Code.
+We get _Type 'number' is not assignable to type 'string'_, in VS Code.

 #### number & boolean [top ↑](#)
 **Number:**